The Daiwa Wise Stream 45ULB-3 has been discontinued. Daiwa now makes a 42ULB-3, which I have not seen. In any event, I

 The Daiwa Wise Stream 45ULB-3 is an extremely convenient, extremely capable baitcaster for trout fishing in streams.

 To me, the key feature of the Daiwa Wise Stream 45ULB-3 is that it is a relatively short, three-piece rod.
 The broken down length is about 19" - which makes it easy to carry strapped to my backpack.
 I may have different demands than most fishermen, in that I always take more than one rod with me, and often switch off between a spinning rod or baitcaster and a tenkara rod or keiryu rod.
 Even if you don't carry multiple rods for a day on the stream, if you do any backpacking or if you ever need to slip a rod and reel into your carry-on bag, having a rod that breaks down to 19" is a big plus.

 One other thing I truly like about the rod is that the trigger on the grip is short enough that it fits in my Medium Rod Case.
 That makes it easy to protect the rod when carrying it strapped to a backpack or wedged into your carry-on.

 I understand that not many people fish for trout with baitcasters - let alone backpack in to do it.
 I aim to change both of those things.
 Truly, the more I fish with ultralight baitcasters on trout streams the more I realize how great they are for it.

-At 4' 5" the rod is relatively short - 5 inches shorter than the Tenryu RZ4102B-UL, 7 inches shorter than the Shimano Trout One NS B50UL and 11 inches shorter than the Tenryu RZ542B-UL.
-That makes it much easier to execute flip casts to tight spots and to cast in streams that may be a bit narrow and brushy for a longer rod.
+At 4' 5" the rod is relatively short - 5 inches shorter than the Tenryu RZ4102B-UL and 11 inches shorter than the Tenryu RZ542B-L. That makes it much easier to execute flip casts to tight spots and to cast in streams that may be a bit narrow and brushy for a longer rod.